jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 From now on, every time you hear the word "derivative", I want you to replace it with "change."
 From now on, whenever you see the derivative notation , think "division of a quantity."
 This is not entirely precise, but it's precise enough to be useful and help you think about calclus in a useful manner.

 And more importantly, it's accurate.
-The definition of derivate is "**the rate of change of a function with respect to a variable**."&nbsp;
+The definition of derivate is "**the rate of change of a function with respect to a variable**."

 ![The &quot;d&quot; stands for &quot;derivate, which just means &quot;change&quot;.
 So the change in &quot;y&quot; (the output) with respect to the change in &quot;x&quot; (the input)](/assets/images/posts/accuratederivative-notation.webp "The &quot;d&quot; stands for &quot;derivate, which just means &quot;change&quot;.
 So the change in &quot;y&quot; (the output) with respect to the change in &quot;x&quot; (the input)"){: width="400" height="400"}

 "Derivatives measure the slope of a curve at a given point, called a tangent line."
-This is all many of us are told, but what does that mean?&nbsp;
+This is all many of us are told, but what does that mean?

 I used to think "slope of the tangent line" meant the slope of the line that touches the function at that specific point.
 "Tangent" roughly means "touch."
 When I realized it's the slope of the line made by the tangent of the angle between that line and the x-axis, calc opened up.

 And what are slopes?
 Just rates of change.
 Recall your algebra days where you learned "rise over run" or, more mathematically, "(y2-y1)/(x2-x1)."
-It's how the output changes with respect to the input.&nbsp; The steeper the slope, the greater the rate of change.
+It's how the output changes with respect to the input.
+The steeper the slope, the greater the rate of change.

 ***Since the value of "x" can change at any given time, you're actually dividing changing quantities.
-This is why I say that derivatives are about multiplying things that aren't constant.&nbsp;***
+This is why I say that derivatives are about multiplying things that aren't constant. ***

 It's key to remember that derivatives measure change with respect to a variable.
 This is fairly straight forward when there is only one input (variable), but things become \*slightly\* more complicated when you reach multivariable calculus or differential equations.